 The Aswan High Dam was implemented by Prime Minister Gamal Abdel Nasser in an effort to increase agricultural productivity and generate hydropower.

-The dam would also put an end to the annual flooding of the Nile which the ancient Egyptians once relied on for thousands of years.
+The dam would also put an end to the annual flooding of the Nile which the ancient Egyptians had relied on for thousands of years.

 And the dam also resulted in the creation of a new large reservoir called Lake Nasser.
 The massive body of water now stretches from the city of Aswan down to the border with Sudan.